-The NMHSPF is an iterative model and will continue to be updated to reflect contemporary best practice and changes in epidemiology.
+The NMHSPF is an iterative model and will continue to be updated to reflect contemporary best-practice care and changes in epidemiology.

 Chart: The University of Queensland

-Source: Introduction to the National Mental Health Service Planning Framework v4.0
+Source: Introduction to the National Mental Health Service Planning Framework v4.3

-The NMHSPF was first developed under the Fourth National Mental Health Plan.
+The NMHSPF was first developed between 2011 and 2013 under the Fourth National Mental Health Plan.
 This plan committed to ‘develop a national service planning framework that establishes targets for the mix and level of the full range of mental health services, backed by innovative funding models.’

 In 2018, the Department of Health commissioned the Australian Institute of Health and Welfare (AIHW) to transition the NMHSPF Planning Support Tool (NMHSPF-PST) to an online Tableau environment.
 Tableau is an interactive data visualisation tool that increases flexibility and access to the planning tool.